7385 N. Crestview Rd.

-In July of 2002, Torgesen spent a month in St. Petersburg, Russia, studying art at the Repin Academie under impressionist, Igor Vademovich Petrov.
+In July of 2002, Torgesen spent a month in St. Petersburg, Russia, studying art at the highly respected Repin Academie under Igor Vademovich Petrov.
 While there, she visited the homes and studios of several well-recognized Russian artists and the State Museum, Hermitage, and the Tretchycov in Moscow to absorb the paintings of Repin, Serov, and Shishkin, all whom she admires.
 Petrov, her Academie Instructor, was complimentary toward her work.
-Commenting through an interpreter, he said he hoped she learned something from him during her study because he had learned so much from her.
+Commenting through an interpreter, he said he hoped she learned something from him during her study because he learned so much from her.
 He also compared her drawings with music, saying her use of thick and thin line, and the movement and flow of design reminded him of a musical composition.
 It was an irreplaceable experience that influenced her mind and heart, and thus her art.

-Torgesen maintains a studio in the mountains of Idaho where the moose wander across her lawn and eagles nest in her trees.
-Living in nature lends to her work an innovation that leaves the viewer room for personal interpretation, yet has some connection with reality to bring memories and emotions to the surface.
-Her spontaneous and energetic style, along with a strong color sense, has caused her collectors to comment that her art changes with the mood and feelings of the viewer and becomes more intriguing the longer they own each work.
+Torgesen feels that her art should be innovative enough to leave the viewer room for personal interpretation, yet have some connection with reality to bring memories and emotions to the surface.
+Her spontaneous and energetic style, along with a strong color and design sense, have caused her collectors to comment that her art changes with the mood and feelings of the viewer and becomes more intriguing the longer they own each work.